EiichiroIto/microwitch2/doc/Settings.md

 # Settings
-FromSratch Apps has some settings, but these settings are disabled by default.
+FromSratch App has some settings, but these settings are disabled by default.
 You can enable the setting(s) by explicitly creating a settings.ston file .

 The settings.ston file is a simple text file written in STON format like JSON.

-For example, if you want to enable the dontClose option, you can create settings.ston file as follows.
+For example, if you want to enable the dontClose setting, you can create settings.ston file as follows.

 ```
 {#dontClose:true}